About Alexander Loeb

 I chose Groningen because it is a young, vibrant city that offers an inclusive multicultural environment for internationals where students can thrive to achieve their goals.
 The many intra- and extracurricular events and the compact city centre made me feel welcome and home the day I first set foot on the university campus for the Master’s day last semester.
 The diverse range of activities the city and university have to offer, from doing unusual types of sports at the ACLO to exploring the restless nightlife of Groningen, make for experiences you will not forget.

 Do not let the term journalism elude you into thinking you have to become a news writer.
 The multitude of courses and specializations at the RUG offer anyone remotely interested in current political discourse and journalistic skills to find their way to shine.
-Take this Master’s program as a chance to be who you want to be in the sphere of journalism, and explore your skills as much as you c an!
+Take this Master’s programme as a chance to be who you want to be in the sphere of journalism, and explore your skills as much as you can!

 |Last modified:||04 March 2020 11.23 a.m.|